gerard-sog/arma3-macvsog-columbia-scripts/mods/signal_mirror/README_signal_mirror.md

 ## Acknowledgements

-Special thanks to **TheDude** for creating and providing the signal mirror 3D model used in this mod.
+Special thanks to **TheDUDE** for creating and providing the signal mirror 3D model used in this mod.

 ## Requirements